foreverfighter/Learn-Python/README.md

 # Learn-Python
-**Learn/practise Python hands-on by following these exercises in the interpreter**
+_Learn/practise Python hands-on by following these exercises in the interpreter._

-Get the Python and the interpreter [here](https://www.python.org/downloads/)
+Get the Python and the interpreter [**here**](https://www.python.org/downloads/).

+###Instructions for use
+_Open the interpreter, type a line of code, press enter and observe the output._

 quit()